 Voyage name: Enter a name for the voyage to make the voyage more identifiable.

-Master: Select the “Master” for this voyage from the Crew list.
+Master: Select the “Master” for this voyage from the Crew list (‘Can Assign Master’ user right required)

 Description: You can add a short description of the voyage for later reference.